Jonas Andersson

 In machine learning and quantitative social research, large amounts of text as raw data are sometimes required.
 The report deals with the supply side of such textual data retrieved from the Web, and whether it can be considered representative of larger populations.
 Such text data is usually either editorially created (news pages on the Web, for example) or user-created (blogs, forums, social media).
 I make a brief overview of the global market in terms of providers of such text data.

-The report examines the conditions for web-mediated text as a source of research.
+The report is thus a review of the conditions that apply when web-mediated text is used as a data source – in commercial analytics, but also in more serious research.
 I explore the conditions for representativeness and validity, and give a snapshot of the current state of the supply side (disregarding, however, text corpora offered by universities and national libraries).
 It's a complex landscape but still rather easily understandable once you get into it.

 One of the many things I show is that while editorially created text is relatively unproblematic to obtain, the supply of user-created text data is now irreparably skewed due to platformisation.
-Nowadays, there are very few places to find user-created text in large quantities, as large digital media platforms are more or less completely shut out from open access.
+Since large digital media platforms more or less completely restrict open access, there are nowadays very few places to find user-created text in large quantities, compared to the “open web” of the past.
+(That is, unless you pay large amounts of money or simply access/scrape platforms without consent.)
 While the situation is different in different countries, generally, the only large platforms from which one used to be able to retrieve user-generated text “in bulk” were Reddit and Twitter.
 Now the latter's bulk data is almost as unattainable as that of the platforms owned by Meta (Facebook, Instagram, WhatsApp).
-Microsoft- owned LinkedIn, and also Snapchat and TikTok are in practice completely closed in terms of such access.
+Microsoft- owned LinkedIn, and also Snapchat and TikTok are also, in practice, completely closed in terms of such access.
 Conventional forums on the open Web remain accessible for data harvesting, but these have in many countries become quite irrelevant, since fewer and fewer people use such forums these days.

 In other words, good access to user-created text data for academic research purposes is rather poor, even among the commercial providers that I go through.
 Therefore, it is mainly editorial text data that one would be guaranteed to have access to, which is why we also examine, in the latter half of the report, the popularity of major text-based news sites are in various countries of choice (20 countries), using SimilarWeb traffic data as a proxy for popularity.